Is a SurfPrep Sander Worth It? The Honest Review

 From my experience, the dust hasn’t gotten in the air and everything around me dusty.
 I still get a small amount of dust on the surface that I’m working.
 But it sucks up MOST of the dust.

+When you compare it to scuff sanding by hand though?
+It picks up so much of the dust!!
 And when you compare it to the dinky little dust bag on other sanders, the SurfPrep sander with shop vacuum is amazing!

 This is pretty self-explanatory.
 But really, it’s so much quieter than any other sander I have used!
-Now if only my shop vac wasn’t so loud.
-Then we would be in business!
+Now if only my shop vac wasn’t so loud, then we would be in business!

 Honestly, I knew it had different speeds before I bought it, and I didn’t think I would use them.

+I was wrong.
+I find myself turning it to the lowest speed to sand between coats of paint when I don’t want to cut through the paint on the edges.
 I obviously turn it all the way up when I want to quickly cut through the finish, down to bare wood.
 I love having the ability to make it faster or slower, and I never knew I would!

 Surfprep sander speed settings

-I also love that it doesn’t vibrate like any other sander I have used.
-It has a lot of power, but your hand and arm don’t go numb because of it!
+Don’t get me wrong.
+It still has a lot of power, but your hand and arm don’t go numb because of it!

 Click here to subscribe

-Price
+SurfPrep Sander Price

+Well, let’s just talk about the elephant in the room.
+How much does SurfPrep cost??
 I had a hard hard time swallowing the price of this sander.
 Especially when I didn’t KNOW if it would be worth it.
 I thought it might be worth it, but I didn’t really know.

-Placement of the Trigger
+Placement of the On/Off Trigger

+This might be a little picky, and maybe I just haven’t gotten used to it yet.
+But I’m not the biggest fan of having to hold in the trigger on top to make it turn on.
 Sometimes I like to hold my sander on the side a bit, and that’s just not possible now with the trigger on the top.
 I’m sure that once I use it more, I will love that it’s on top, or at least get used to it.

 Update: I have gotten used to having the trigger, and actually when I use a sander that doesn’t have the trigger, I miss how easy it is to turn the sander on and off.
 You don’t have to think about it.
 If I quickly want to set down the sander, it automatically turns off and I don’t have to flip the switch.